Buying center

-A buying center, also called decision-making unit (DMU), brings together "all those members of an organization who become involved in the buying process for a particular product or service".
+A buying center, also called a decision-making unit (DMU), brings together "all those members of an organization who become involved in the buying process for a particular product or service".

-The concept of a DMU was developed in 1967 by Robinson, Farris and Wind (1967).
-A DMU consists of all the people of an organization, who are involved in the buying decision.
+The concept of a decision-making unit (DMU) for purchasing purposes was developed in 1967 by Robinson, Farris and Wind (1967).
+A DMU consists of all the people of an organization who are involved in the buying decision.
+The decision to purchase involves those with purchasing and financial expertise and those with technical expertise, and (in some cases) an organization's top management.
+McDonald, Rogers and Woodburn (2000) state that identifying and influencing all the people involved in the buying decision is a prerequisite in the process of selling to an organization.

-The decision to purchase involves those with purchasing and financial expertise; those with technical expertise and of course the top-management.
-McDonald, Rogers & Woodburn (2000) say that identifying and influencing all the people involved in the buying decision is a prerequisite in the process of sales.
+Modelling buying centers

-The concept of a buying center (as a focus of business-to-business marketing, and as a core fundamental in creating customer value and influence in organisational efficiency and effectiveness) formulates the understanding of purchasing decision-making in complex environments.
+The concept of a buying center (as a focus of business-to-business marketing, and as a core factor in creating customer value and influence in organisational efficiency and effectiveness) formulates the understanding of purchasing decision-making in complex environments.

 Some of the key factors influencing a buying center or DMU's activities include: